openvinotoolkit/openvino_tensorflow/docs/USAGE.md

 ## GPU Precision

-The default precision for GPU is FP32 which means if you set the backend name as **'GPU'**, the execution on GPU will be operated on FP32 precision.
-To change the GPU precision to FP16, use the device name **'GPU_FP16'**.
+The default precision for Intel Integrated GPU (iGPU) is FP32.
+So, if you set the backend name as **'GPU'**, the execution on iGPU will be operated on FP32 precision.
+To change the iGPU precision to FP16, use the device name **'GPU_FP16'**.

-Example for setting the GPU precision to FP32:
+Example for setting the iGPU precision to FP32:

     openvino_tensorflow.set_backend('GPU')